 - Blowing money on a night out

-The most common money problem students run into is spending most, or all, of your maintenance loan nearly as soon as it comes in.
-This happens for a number of reasons – the cost of textbooks, buying lots of things to set up your room and kitchen kit, the madness of Freshers Week, and often, not being used to making a large amount of money stretch for several months.
+The most common money problem students run into is spending most, or all, of their maintenance loan nearly as soon as it comes in.
+This happens for a number of reasons: accommodation costs, textbooks, buying lots of things to set up your room and kitchen, the madness of Freshers Week.
+Often, not being used to making a large amount of money stretch for several months plays a factor too.

-The first thing you need to do is stop spending.
-Completely.
-Find out where your money has been going – if it’s on clothes or tech, see if you can return them, and if you’ve been overdoing it on nights out, find a cheaper way of socialising, at least for a while.
+So what if this happens?
+The first thing you need to do is drastically cut down on your spending.
+Find out where your money has been going.
+If it’s on clothes or tech, see if you can return them.
+If you’ve been overdoing it on nights out, find a cheaper way of socialising, at least for a while.

 Next, you need to find some money to live on until your next loan instalment comes in.
 If you feel comfortable borrowing from friends or family members, do it, and pay them back when you can.
-A part-time job will bring a small amount of income in, and there are plenty of other ways to make money.
+A part-time job will bring some income in too.

 One thing you must NEVER do, no matter how tempting, is take out a payday loan.
 They will give you cash quickly, but at a staggering cost, and with no real income you have no hope of paying it off.
 You could become sucked into a cycle of ever-increasing debt, and it really isn’t worth it.

-Student Finance is far from infallible, and if you’re unlucky your maintenance loan may be delayed, which can have a serious impact at the start of term.
+Student Finance is far from infallible, and if you’re unlucky your maintenance loan may be delayed.
+This can have a serious impact.

-First, check that your application was received and you remembered to reapply last academic year.
+First, check that you remembered to reapply and that your application was received.
 Make sure you’ve officially re-enrolled at university, as this could be causing the delay.